snaiste/oop/README.md

 * Structuring programs: header files; multiple source files; namespaces.
 * Advanced C++ features: static data; templates; runtime type checking; error handling.
 * The C++ Standard Library; the boost library; other libraries.

+[1] Syllabus for PHYS 30762: Programming in C++ (2015/16), School of Physics and Astronomy, the University of Manchester.